Humble & Fred

 Humble & Fred is a Toronto-based Canadian podcast, featuring co-hosts "Humble" Howard Glassman and Fred Patterson.

-Available as a podcast since October 2011, the daily comedy-talk presentation was first launched over two decades earlier as a morning zoo commercial radio show that aired from 1989 until 2005 on three different Toronto-area corporate-owned radio stations: initially at CFNY-FM, where the show held significant market share throughout the 1990s and early 2000s during the station's "102.1 The Edge" alternative rock format, followed by moving to their corporate owner's newly-rebranded AM talk radio asset Mojo Radio in 2001, and finally ending up on Mix 99.9 FM in 2003 before being cancelled two years later.
+Available as a podcast since October 2011, the daily comedy-talk presentation was first launched over two decades earlier as a morning zoo commercial radio show that aired from 1989 until 2005 on three different Toronto-area corporate-owned radio stations: initially at CFNY-FM, where the show held significant market share throughout the 1990s and early 2000s during the station's "102.1 The Edge" alternative rock format, followed by moving to their corporate owner's newly rebranded AM talk radio asset Mojo Radio in 2001, and finally ending up on Mix 99.9 FM in 2003 before being cancelled two years later.

 History

 Background

 What would eventually become the Humble & Fred show was initiated in 1989 by the incoming CFNY-FM program director Danny Kingsbury, who—on behalf of the station's new corporate owner Maclean-Hunter—looked to stabilize CFNY's morning show situation that had been in flux ever since the long-running Pete n' Geets show went off the air in late 1987.

-Once Pete n' Geets left, the vacated morning slot was taken over by the twenty-seven-year-old MuchMusic VJ Steve Anthony who began on December 14, 1987 by doing the morning drive time show in parallel with his music television job; due to a non-competing clause in his MuchMusic contract, in order to accept the CFNY offer, he had to obtain MuchMusic's permission.
-Different professional and personal factors—such as having to fill the beloved morning duo's shoes, choosing to devote more attention to his TV job than his radio gig, and maintaining a party lifestyle that on multiple occasions resulted in him missing work in the morning as well as facing a situation in which the radio station suddenly switched to a Top 40 format—led to Anthony's relatively quick departure from CFNY by the end of 1988.
+Once Pete n' Geets left, the vacated morning slot was taken over by the twenty-seven-year-old MuchMusic VJ Steve Anthony who began on December 14, 1987 by doing the morning drive time show in parallel with his music television job; due to a non-compete clause in his MuchMusic contract, in order to accept the CFNY offer, he had to obtain MuchMusic's permission.
+Different professional and personal factors—such as having to fill the beloved morning duo's shoes, choosing to devote more attention to his TV job than his radio gig, and maintaining a party lifestyle that on multiple occasions resulted in him missing work in the morning as well as facing the radio station's sudden switch to a Top 40 format—led to Anthony's relatively quick departure from CFNY by the end of 1988.
 A number of hosts were then given the CFNY morning slot, including Scot Turner and Randy Taylor, none of whom panned out either, which is when the newly arrived program director Kingsbury began seeking a more permanent solution.